cgencer/EQueue-docs/02-Game-Overview.md

 ##### Emotional Intelligence (EQ)
 *set collection of experienced and completed emotions*

-Experiencing and learning to deal with a variety of emotions builds up our emotional intelligence.
 Building sets of emotions enriches our EQ.
-A set can be built either with **recognised** emotions or trough a mixed set of recognised and the experienced emotions with personas.
-Several of the same emotion could be distributed among different sets, but only one appearance is allowed.
-The number of sets completed acts as a multiplier for the total number of clear crystals.
+A set can contain **recognised** emotions or  experienced emotions via personas.
+Same emotions from different personas could be distributed among different sets.
+The player earns the number of recognised emotions as colorless crystals on each set completion.
 ##### *Triggering (Emotional) Patterns*

 Every player has one or more patterns as the side-result of their relationships (with personas).
-Players have to watch out if completed emotions matches the sequence of a pattern even with other emotions in-between.
-An emerging pattern results with the loss of all colored crystals, stopping player to play further within the round.
-Players have to take special care to watch out for these patterns and dismantle them.
+Players have to watch out if a series of completed emotions on their queue match the sequence of a pattern even with other emotions in-between.
+An emerging pattern results with the loss of all colored crystals, stopping the player to play further within the round.
+Players have to take special care to watch out for these patterns and try to dismantle them.
 ## A Typical Turn:

 - The gameplay is focused on the circular board and all players queue's.
-- Players pick emotiles according these rules:
-	- a) The marker-space of one of the two the adjacent axes with a matching card in-hand still has a space for the disc-marker.
-	- b) The space shouldn't be already occupied by the player.
-	- c) The shoshin-track of the player should have disc-markers to take from.
-	- d) **(If the tile is to be played directly)** the tile has to match a queue.
-		**(else, to reserve a tile)** An unmatching tile could be still taken **unless no reserved tile** for the player exists.
-Refer to [[09-Special-Actions#^dd5bad|Special Actions: Reserving EmoTiles]].
-	- e) The player should have enough crystals (of his color) to activate the matching card.
-	- f) Order of card activation and tile placement do not matter.
-- Pick up the emotile by moving one of your disc-markers from the shoshin-track to the connected axis' free space.
+- Pick up the emotile by following its [[#Picking Up EmoTiles|rules]] (as mentioned above),
-- Pay the cost (or receive) of the event-card with crystals of their color.
+- Activate the event-card by paying its cost/receiving its benefit with crystals of their color.
+The paid amount goes to their reserve.
+- They move one of their markers from the shoshin-track to the axis' matching the event-card onto the connecting space to the emotile they want to take.
+- Player **may** use a previously reserved tile, if present.
-- Apply the gathered tile(-s) to the end of the *queue*s, matching at least one color stripe.
+- Either apply the picked tile(-s) to the end of a *queue* or put it as reserved aside.
-- Carry out the results of the played card if any, action and/or crystals.
+- Carry out the results of the played card.
 ## End of Round

-The current round finishes when players can't play anymore because their crystals are not enough / finished.
-Players having enough crystals **may** continue to play their turns. **After** at least one player passes players **may** also pass their round (**NOT** turn) while having enough crystals to spend these on the next round.
-When all players pass, the round finishes.
+The current round finishes for each player when there are not enough crystals for activation.
+Players having enough crystals **may** continue to play their turns or they may pass, **after** at least one player passes.
+This way they can save their crystals for the upcoming round.
 #### Preparation for the Next Round:

 - Empty spaces on the sectors will be filled up with emotiles,
-- All activated cards will be discarded,
+- All activated cards will go to the discard pile,
-- All persona cards will be replaced with five new personas,
+- Persona cards will be replaced with five new ones,
-- Reserved and not used emotile & event-cards will be discarded without their benefits.
+- Reserved and not used emotile & event-cards will be discarded without applying their benefits.
 - Players draw a next set of 6 cards and each player takes 16 crystals from their storage.
 - Players discard one of their persona cards, while keeping the narrative tiles idle.